2019 NCI-CONNECT and BTTC Meetings

 An overview of each meeting session and a summary of key findings are provided below.

 Day 1: NCI-CONNECT

 The NCI-CONNECT meeting focused on the program’s progress towards improving the lives of people with select rare CNS tumors.
 These include ATRT, choroid plexus tumors, diffuse midline gliomas, ependymoma, gliomatosis cerebri, gliosarcoma, medulloblastoma, meningioma, oligodendroglioma, pineal region tumors, PXA / APXA, and PNET.
 It also focused on the program’s plans for the coming year.

-The meeting began with a tumor board led by NCI Neuro-oncologist Marta Penas-Prado, M.D.; Nurse Practitioner Christine Siegel; Genetic Counselor Margarita Raygada, Ph.D.; and Nurse Practitioner Lisa Boris.
-The team presented two cases to be reviewed and discussed by a panel of neuro-oncology specialist: Neuropathologist Kenneth Aldape, M.D.; Neurosurgeon Kareem Zaghloul, M.D.; Neuroradiologist Jim Smirniotopoulos, M.D.; and Radiation Oncologist Christine Tsien, M.D.
+The meeting began with a tumor board led by NCI Neuro-Oncologist Marta Penas-Prado, M.D.; Nurse Practitioner Christine Siegel; Genetic Counselor Margarita Raygada, Ph.D.; and Nurse Practitioner Lisa Boris.
+The team presented two cases to be reviewed and discussed by a panel of neuro-oncology specialists: Neuropathologist Kenneth Aldape, M.D.; Neurosurgeon Kareem Zaghloul, M.D.; Neuroradiologist Jim Smirniotopoulos, M.D.; and Radiation Oncologist Christine Tsien, M.D.